An architectural gem in the White Tower

 The Chapel of St John the Evangelist in the White Tower at the Tower of London is a unique survival.
 It is the most complete surviving example of early Anglo-Norman royal ecclesiastical architecture.

 The Chapel was built as a place of worship for William the Conqueror, but it was not completed until after his death.
-It was always intended to be spectacular, giving the worshiper the sense of being at the centre of a much larger church.
+It was always intended to be spectacular, giving the worshipper the sense of being at the centre of a much larger church.
 Its imposing columns, carved capitals, high gallery and aisle for processions were built to impress.

 Experience this grand space, where medieval kings and queens would have worshipped, at the top of the White Tower.